intent-solutions-io/lumera-agent-memory/plugins/lumera-agent-memory/README.md

 }
 ```

-**Result**: Preview object showing fields, byte size, what would be uploaded.
-NO upload occurs.
+Result: Preview object showing what would be uploaded.
+No actual upload occurs.

-### 3. Opt-In Raw Export (Explicit Acknowledgment Required)
+### 3. Opt-In Raw Export

 ```json
 {